Professional Edge events offer one-time professional development experiences where skills meet opportunity.

 Upcoming Events

-Get ready to strengthen your Python skills!
-This workshop series on the Pandas package is designed to follow our Introduction to Python workshop series or a comparable introductory Python course like CS 122.
-Participants will develop the skills they need to clean, analyze, and visualize tabular data with Pandas by working through hands-on exercises with real data in Python across four 90-minute sessions.
+Want to use Python to analyze data?
+This UO Libraries workshop series on Pandas is designed to follow our Introduction to Python workshop series or a comparable introductory Python course like CS 122.
+Participants will develop the skills they need to clean, analyze, and visualize tabular data with Pandas by working through hands-on exercises with real data in Python across six workshop sessions.

 - Reading data into Python from multiple input formats